Heapy/awesome-kotlin/README.md

 * [LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android](https://github.com/LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android) - Learn Kotlin Coroutines for Android by example.
 Sample implementations for real-world Android use cases.
 Unit tests included.
 * [Kotlin/kotlin-koans](https://github.com/Kotlin/kotlin-koans) - Kotlin Koans are a series of exercises to get you familiar with the Kotlin Syntax.
 * [JetBrains/kotlin-examples](https://github.com/JetBrains/kotlin-examples) - Various examples for Kotlin.
+* [KotlinTutorials](https://github.com/halilozel1903/KotlinTutorials) - It is a project that contains lessons and examples about Kotlin programming language
+* [LearnKotlinProgramming](https://github.com/halilozel1903/LearnKotlinProgramming) - Let's Learn Kotlin Programming ❤️

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>
 * [emedinaa/android-recyclerview](https://github.com/emedinaa/android-recyclerview-and-adapters) - Some samples about the RecyclerView and Adapters using kotlin